Cuisine of Michigan: Lower Peninsula

-In Ann Arbor the Chipati, a tossed salad, is served inside a freshly baked pita pocket with the "secret" Chipati sauce on the side.
+In Ann Arbor, the Chipati, a tossed salad, is served inside a freshly baked pita pocket with the "secret" Chipati sauce on the side.
 The Chipati's origination is claimed by both Pizza Bob's.
+Ann Arbor is also famous for their “Hippie Hash”, a vegetarian breakfast dish consisting of fried potatoes, vegetables, and feta cheese, which originated at Fleetwood Diner in the 60’s.
+The name is a nod to the city’s counterculture movement, which was embraced in the 60’s and led to the city being the first in Michigan to have legalized marijuana and psychedelic mushrooms.

 Dutch cuisine, especially baked goods, are common in West Michigan, especially Ottawa County, due to the high number of Dutch immigrants to the area.
 Also famous to the area is the wet burrito, which is said to have been created in Grand Rapids in 1966.

 Additionally, German cuisine is fairly common in the area of Frankenmuth, with multiple restaurants in Frankenmuth serving German food, including those at the Bavarian Inn.

 The Northwestern Lower Peninsula, specifically the Traverse City area, is world-renowned for its cherry production.
 Harvesting over 90,000 tons of cherries each year, Michigan is the nation's leading producer of tart cherries.
 The Montmorency cherry is the variety of tart, or sour, cherry most commonly grown in the state.
 A Hungarian sour cherry cultivar, Balaton, has been commercially produced in Michigan since 1998.
 Additionally, Traverse City hosts the National Cherry Festival each July, and is commonly known as the "Cherry Capital of the World".

 The city of Pinconning is known as the "Cheese Capital of Michigan".
 This is because Pinconning is locally noted for its former production of cheese and cheese products, especially Pinconning cheese, made and distributed by Pinconning Cheese Company and Wilson's (Horn) Cheese Shoppe.